autc04/Retro68/README.md

 An evil hack.
 Installs a replacement for m68k-unknown-elf-as that runs a few regexps on generated assembly code.
 Two things are changed:

-1. Replace occurrences of the RTD instruction, with something that is supported on 68000 as well.
+1. Replace occurrences of the RTD instruction with something that is supported on 68000 as well.
 GCC currently generates this in `pascal` functions that you declare.
 2. While we're at it, remove unnecessary duplicate RTS instructions from MacsBug symbol names.

 ### MakeAPPL

 Reads a FLAT executable as output by elf2flt and converts it to a MacBinary file containing a classic Macintosh application.

+### Rez

+A reimplementation of Apple's Rez resource compiler.
+Reader `.r` files countaining textual resource descriptions and

 ### libretro